-Active shooter situation closes down state park in eastern Iowa
+Four people dead in eastern Iowa state park shooting

-Sheriff tells press person of interest remains ‘unaccounted for’ and search is underway
+DCI said in a statement that “at about 6.23am this morning, the Jackson County Sheriff’s Office and DCI were notified of a triple homicide at the Maquoketa Caves State Park campground”.

-An active shooter situation has led to the shutting down of a state park in eastern Iowa.
+“Officers located three deceased bodies.
+Officers later found that a camper was unaccounted for.
+Following a search of the area, officers found the deceased body of Anthony Orlando Sherwin, 23, west of the park”, the agency added.
+“Sherwin appears to have suffered a self-inflicted gunshot wound, and there is no danger to the public.”

-The Quad City Times reported that Maquoketa Caves State Park has been closed, as have other facilities in the area.
+The Quad City Times reported earlier on Friday that an active shooter situation had led to the park being shut down, including other facilities in the area.

 A park employee said she was told she could go home after police came to the park, according to the paper.
 They instituted a lockdown after the report of the shooting at around 8am on Friday.

-Parents and their kids at Camp Shalom in the area were told that it was locked down.
+Parents and their kids at Camp Shalom in the area were told that it was also locked down.

 “We were just notified that there is an active shooter at Maquoketa Caves”, a message to parents said, according to The Quad City Times.